Tim Bogg

 COVID-19 pandemic

-Milad, E., & Bogg, T. (2021).
+- Milad*, E., & Bogg, T. (2021).
 Spring 2020 COVID-19 surge: Prospective relations between demographic factors, personality traits, social cognitions and guideline adherence, mask wearing, and symptoms in a U.S. sample.
-Annals of Behavioral Medicine, 55, 665-676.
+Annals of Behavioral Medicine, 55, 665-676

-Bogg, T., & Milad, E. (2020).
+- Bogg, T., & Milad*, E. (2020).
 Demographic, personality, and social cognition correlates of coronavirus guideline adherence in a U.S. sample.
-Health Psychology, 12, 1026-1036.
+Health Psychology, 12, 1026-1036

-Conscientiousness and health and well-being
+Personality and health and well-being

-Milad, E., & Bogg, T. (2020).
+- Milad*, E., & Bogg, T. (2020).
 Personality traits, coping, health-related behaviors, and cumulative physiological health in a national sample: 10 Year Prospective effects of conscientiousness via perceptions of activity on allostatic load.
-Annals of Behavioral Medicine, 54, 880-892.
+Annals of Behavioral Medicine, 54, 880-892

-Crane, N. T., Hayes, J. M., Viviano, R. P., Bogg, T., & Damoiseaux, J. S. (2020).
+- Crane, N. T., Hayes*, J. M., Viviano*, R. P., Bogg, T., & Damoiseaux, J. S. (2020).
 Resting-state functional brain connectivity in older adults: Exploring links among personality traits, cognitive performance, and the default mode network.
-Personality Neuroscience, e3.
+Personality Neuroscience, e3

-Bogg, T., & Slatcher, R. B. (2015).
+- Bogg, T., & Slatcher, R. B. (2015).
 Activity mediates conscientiousness' relationship to diurnal cortisol slope in a national sample.
-Health Psychology, 34, 1195-1199.
+Health Psychology, 34, 1195-1199

-Bogg, T., & Roberts, B. W. (2013).
+- Bogg, T., & Roberts, B. W. (2013).
 The case for conscientiousness: Evidence and implications for a personality trait marker of health and longevity.
-Annals of Behavioral Medicine, 45, 278-288.
+Annals of Behavioral Medicine, 45, 278-288

-Bogg, T., & Roberts, B. W. (2004).
+- Bogg, T., & Roberts, B. W. (2004).
 Conscientiousness and health-related behaviors: A meta-analysis of the leading behavioral contributors to mortality.
-Psychological Bulletin, 130, 887-919.
+Psychological Bulletin, 130, 887-919

 Personality and diet and exercise

-Bogg, T. (2016).
+- Bogg, T. (2016).
 Self-control, dietary quality, and new frontiers in the study of traits and wellness: A commentary on Keller, Hartmann, and Siegrist.
-Psychology & Health, 31, 1328-1331.
+Psychology & Health, 31, 1328-1331

-Vo, P. T., & Bogg, T. (2015).
+- Vo*, P. T., & Bogg, T. (2015).
 Testing Theory of Planned Behavior and Neo-Socioanalytic Theory models of trait activity, industriousness, exercise social cognitions, exercise intentions, and physical activity in a representative U.S. sample.
-Frontiers in Psychology, 6: 1114.
+Frontiers in Psychology, 6: 1114

-Bogg, T. (2008).
+- Bogg, T. (2008).
 Conscientiousness, the Transtheoretical Model of Change, and exercise: A Neo-Socioanalytic integration of trait and social cognitive frameworks in the prediction of behavior.
-Journal of Personality, 76, 775-801.
+Journal of Personality, 76, 775-801

-Bogg, T., Voss, M., Wood, D., & Roberts, B. W. (2008).
+- Bogg, T., Voss, M., Wood, D., & Roberts, B. W. (2008).
 A hierarchical investigation of personality and behavior: Examining Neo-Socioanalytic models of health-related outcomes.
-Journal of Research in Personality, 42, 183-2007.
+Journal of Research in Personality, 42, 183-2007

-Trait self-control, subjective social investment, decisions to drink, and alcohol consumption
+Trait self-control, subjective social investment, decisions to drink and alcohol consumption

-Finn, P. R., Gerst, K., Lake, A., & Bogg, T. (2017).
+- Finn, P. R., Gerst, K., Lake, A., & Bogg, T. (2017).
 Decisions to attend and drink at party events: The effects of incentives and disincentives and lifetime alcohol and antisocial problems.
 Alcoholism: Clinical and Experimental Research, 41, 1622-1629

-Bogg, T., Lasecki, L., & Vo, P. T. (2016).
+- Bogg, T., Lasecki*, L., & Vo*, P. T. (2016).
 School investment, drinking motives, and high-risk high-reward partying decisions mediate the relationship between trait self-control and alcohol consumption among college drinkers.
 Journal of Studies on Alcohol and Drugs, 77, 133-142

-Bogg, T., Finn, P. R., & Monsey, K. E. (2012).
+- Bogg, T., Finn, P. R., & Monsey, K. E. (2012).
 A year in the college life: Evidence for the social investment hypothesis via trait self-control and alcohol consumption.
-Journal of Research in Personality, 46, 694-699.
+Journal of Research in Personality, 46, 694-699

-Bogg, T. (2011).
+- Bogg, T. (2011).
 Investigating drinking via the social investment hypothesis: Committed relationship status moderates the association between educational investment and excessive alcohol consumption among college students.
-Personality and Individual Differences, 50, 1104-1109.
+Personality and Individual Differences, 50, 1104-1109

-Bogg, T., & Finn, P. R. (2009).
+- Bogg, T., & Finn, P. R. (2009).
 An ecologically-based model of alcohol consumption decision-making: Evidence for the discriminative and predictive role of contextual reward and punishment information.
-Journal of Studies on Alcohol and Drugs, 70, 446-457.
+Journal of Studies on Alcohol and Drugs, 70, 446-457

 Personality and electronically-mediated information-seeking and social behaviors

-Briskin, J. L., Bogg, T., & Haddad, J. (2018).
+- Briskin*, J. L., Bogg, T., & Haddad, J. (2018).
 Lower trait stability, stronger normative beliefs, habitual phone use, and unimpeded phone access predict distracted college student messaging in social, academic, and driving contexts.
-Frontiers in Psychology, 9, 2633.
+Frontiers in Psychology, 9, 2633

-Bogg, T. (2017).
+- Bogg, T. (2017).
 Social media membership, browsing, and profile updating in a representative U.S. sample: Independent and interdependent effects of Big Five traits and aging and social factors.
-Frontiers in Psychology; 8, 1122.
+Frontiers in Psychology; 8, 1122

-Bogg, T., & Vo, P. T. (2014).
+- Bogg, T., & Vo*, P. T. (2014).
 Openness, neuroticism, conscientiousness, and family health and aging concerns interact in the prediction of health-related Internet searches in a representative U.S. sample.
-Frontiers in Psychology, 5: 370.
+Frontiers in Psychology, 5: 370

-Behavioral disinhibition, cognitive control, and cognitive capacity
+Behavioral disinhibition, externalizing psychopathology, cognitive control and cognitive capacity

-Bogg, T., & Lasecki, L. (2015).
+- Bogg, T., & Lasecki*, L. (2015).
 Reliable gains?
 Evidence for substantially underpowered designs in studies of working memory training transfer to fluid intelligence.
-Frontiers in Psychology, 5: 1589.
+Frontiers in Psychology, 5: 1589

-Bogg, T., & Roberts, B. W. (2013).
+- Bogg, T., & Roberts, B. W. (2013).
 Duel or diversion?
 Conscientiousness and executive functioning in the prediction of health and longevity.
-Annals of Behavioral Medicine, 45, 400-401.
+Annals of Behavioral Medicine, 45, 400-401

-Bogg, T., Fukunaga, R., Finn, P. R., & Brown, J. W. (2012).
+- Bogg, T., Fukunaga, R., Finn, P. R., & Brown, J. W. (2012).
 Cognitive control links alcohol use, trait disinhibition, and reduced cognitive capacity: Evidence for medial prefrontal cortex dysregulation during reward-seeking behavior.
-Drug and Alcohol Dependence, 122, 112-118.
+Drug and Alcohol Dependence, 122, 112-118

-Endres, M. J., Rickert, M. E., Bogg, T., Lucas, J., & Finn, P. R. (2011).
+- Endres, M. J., Rickert, M. E., Bogg, T., Lucas, J., & Finn, P. R. (2011).
 Externalizing psychopathology and behavioral disinhibition: Working memory mediates signal discriminability and reinforcement moderates response bias in approach-avoidance learning.
-Journal of Abnormal Psychology, 120, 336-351.
+Journal of Abnormal Psychology, 120, 336-351

-Bogg, T., & Finn, P. R. (2010).
+- Bogg, T., & Finn, P. R. (2010).
 A self-regulatory model of behavioral disinhibition in late adolescence: Integrating personality traits, externalizing psychopathology, and cognitive capacity.
-Journal of Personality, 78, 441-470.
+Journal of Personality, 78, 441-470

 Research Description